Pink, Binghamton, NY

 Last verified:

-Pink Neighborhood Market Intelligence
+Pink Neighborhood Overview

 The Pink neighborhood, officially known as the First Ward, is a historic and tightly-knit residential area on the west side of Binghamton, New York.
 Its unique name is derived from the Pink Street School, a long-closed institution that served the area, and the moniker has been proudly embraced by generations of residents.
 The neighborhood is bounded roughly by the Chenango River to the east, Main Street to the north, and extends into the gentle hills to the west, offering a mix of river-valley flats and scenic hillside views.
 Historically, it was a working-class enclave for immigrants who worked in the nearby Endicott Johnson shoe factories and other industries along the rivers.